 Apprentices

-The time you spend at trade school is paid time and is included in your ordinary hours of work (for example, 38 hours).
-You need to agree with your employer about how often you will go to trade school (for example, 1 day per week or week blocks of training).
-This is usually set out in your training plan.
+An apprentice and their employer must agree on how often they will attend trade school (for example, 1 day per week or week blocks of training).
+This is usually set out in their training plan.

 School-based apprentices